Home Fruit Picking Map Australia – Harvest jobs

 Why did we create this map?

-How to find a job in fruit picking within a couple of days ?
+How to find a job in fruit picking in Australia?

 Once you have determined the region you plan on working in, it is time to start looking for farms.
 Like in any other job search, you will have to find the most direct way to communicate with your potential future employers.
 Given the circumstance that you are already in the region, try to score by showing up in person.
 In the case of you not being close to the farm, choose phone calls over sending emails.
 As you know, not all farmers from small, local farms are great fans of the internet!